State Life

+The State Life Insurance Corporation of Pakistan (SLIC) (اسٹیٹ لائف انشورنس), commonly known as State Life, is Pakistan's largest state-owned life and health insurance company based in Karachi.

-The State Life is headed by a chairman, currently Shoaib Javed Hussain.
-The Chairman is assisted by four directors.
-The Chairman and directors of State Life are all appointed by the Government of Pakistan.
+Shoaib Javed Hussain, CEO of State Life is assisted by four directors.
+The CEO and directors of State Life are all appointed by the Government of Pakistan.

-The Principal Office of State Life is situated in Karachi.
+The Principal Office of State Life is situated in Karachi, Pakistan.

 History

 The life insurance business in Pakistan was nationalized in March 1975.
 Prior to 1972, 36 life insurance companies were involved in the life insurance business.
 These companies were later merged and placed under three Beema Units; named "A", "B" and "C".
-Later, these Beema Units were merged on November 1, 1972 into State Life Insurance Corporation of Pakistan.
+Later, these Beema Units were merged on November 1, 1972, into State Life Insurance Corporation of Pakistan.

 Subsidiaries

 State Life has the following subsidiaries: